 - Acts defensively when challenged and cannot take criticism

-- Controls current or past partners activities
+- Controls current or past partner’s activities

 - How are abusers impacted in the workplace?

-Perpetrators of domestic violence also are negatively impacted at work by their abusive behavior.
+Perpetrators of domestic violence also are negatively impacted at work by their abusive behaviour.
 Many abusers find their work performance is negatively impacted, that they have a hard time concentrating when at work, and can be at high risk of causing a workplace accident due to distraction.

 When is a situation high risk?

-High risk factors include when the abuser:
+High-risk factors include when the abuser:

 - Has access to the children